 Located in the Swiss Alps of the Engadine Valley and surrounded by some of Europe’s most stunning mountain peaks, St. Moritz provides an idyllic natural playground for outdoor enthusiasts.

-In the summer months, St. Moritz offers a variety of activities and attractions to keep you busy.
+In the summer months, St. Moritz offers a lot.
 Whether you enjoy hiking, biking, boating, horseback riding, and more in the surrounding mountainous landscape – you can choose from a variety of activities.

-But there is also another reason: If you stay a minimum of 2 nights in one of the participating hotels, you get a pass – for free – that allows you to use public transportation and all 13 cable cars/funiculars in the valley for free!
+But there is also another reason I recommend everyone to stay in the area: If you stay a minimum of 2 nights in one of the participating hotels, you get a pass – for free – that allows you to use public transportation and all 13 cable cars/funiculars in the valley for free!

 This offer is only available in the warmer months (so from June to early October) and is known as the “Bergbahn Inklusive”.
 You can also buy mountain passes instead of single tickets, in case you do not stay 2 nights in St.Moritz.